bcgov/entity/rfcs/rfc-incorporation-application-staff-filing.md

 For a registration/incorporation, the temporary registration is created using an account and the temp registration is affiliated to the account.
 Once the temporary registration is converted to actual business, the business is affiliated to the account.
+If the temp registration and business are not affiliated to an account, the business will not be accessible from the dashboard.

 The suggestion is to use a specific account( as in PPR) for staff incorporation applications.
 The account id can be stored as a config value.
 If the logged in user is a staff, 'Create Named or Numbered Company' will use this